XtinaJohnson/largest_prod_grid_docs/docs/source/usage.rst

 Examples of number tables
 -------------------------

-The .txt file should contain a square table of integers separated by spaces.
+The file should contain a square table of integers separated by spaces.
 Here are two examples of tables (these are also in the repo).

 A 20 x 20 table: ::